 - Business management

 - Ethics in the justice system

 - Hazardous materials management

 Graduates of a bachelor's degree program in public safety administration or a similar program may qualify for federal law enforcement positions, including in homeland security.
 Also, other safety and law enforcement organizations may require a bachelor's degree for employees seeking promotion into management positions.
 Graduates may pursue careers such as federal agent, fire chief, emergency management coordinator, and patrol officer or supervisor.

 Employment Outlook and Salary Information

-Based on reports from the U.S. Bureau of Labor Statistics (BLS), employment of police and detectives, including federal law enforcement agents, should increase by four percent between 2014 and 2024 (www.bls.gov).
-A five percent increase is projected for firefighters during the same decade.
+Based on reports from the U.S. Bureau of Labor Statistics (BLS), employment of police and detectives, including federal law enforcement agents, should increase by five percent between 2018 and 2028 (www.bls.gov).
+A five percent increase is also projected for firefighters during the same decade.

 Students who go for a Bachelor of Public Safety Administration degree are ones who already have experience in the field and have an associate's degree.
 The types of courses that are included in this degree are homeland security, business management and ethics in the justice system.